hacefresko/Bagley/README.md

 *   cookies: Specifies the name, value and domain of the cookies that will be sent with every request to the target. '/' will be used as path, everything else will be None.

-*   queue: Specifies URL to start crwaling from.
+*   queue: Specifies URL to start crawling from.
 Domain must be already added.

 ### Example of scope file
     {"domain":".example.com", "excluded": ["test.example.com"]}